cely-tools/docs/docs/guides/introduction.md

 As far as the user is concerned, they only had to login once.

-This flow protects your application in the case where the user's password is updated on web and you need to prompt the user to re-authenticate via a Login Screen.
+This flow protects your application in the case where the user's password is updated on the web and you need to prompt the user to re-authenticate via a Login Screen.
 There are a few other cases where prompting the user to re-authenticate might be necessary in this flow, such as restoring the application from backup onto another device or the user disabling FaceID/TouchID on device.
 Both of which will be covered in [Add Control List to Cely Credentials](TODO:).

 ## Loud Re-Authentication Flow